Our complete guide to horseback riding in Kyrgyzstan in 2025

 PROGRAM

-- Day 1: Horseback riding and discovery of the shepherds’ life
+- Day 1: Horseback riding, hot springs and waterfall

-Departure in the morning from Bishkek.
-Our driver will pick up from your hotel.
-On the way we will stop in the Panorama view to Kara balta and Abla gorges.
+Morning departure from Bishkek.
+Our driver will pick you up at your hotel.
+On the way, we stop at the Toguz Bulak panorama.

-- Day 2: Ascent to the Muztor lake and Nomadic games (Ulak Tartysh)
+- Day 2: Ascent to Lake Kol tor and nomadic games (Ulak Tartysh)

 8:30 am Breakfast.